DanielThomas/dotfiles/README.md

 ## Prerequisites ##

-- Set `zsh` as your default shell: `chsh -s /bin/zsh`.
-Optionally, use Homebew to install the latest zsh and use `/usr/local/bin/zsh`
+- Set `zsh` as your default shell: `chsh -s /bin/zsh`
+- Optionally, use Homebew to install the latest zsh and use `/usr/local/bin/zsh`.
+In this case, you need to add this path to `/etc/shells` before running `chsh`
-- For best results, use iTerm2 as your terminal.
-Fonts, color schemes and settings are automatically installed for you
+- Use Terminal for installation.
+Fonts, color schemes and preferences lists are automatically installed, and iTerm2 will overwrite the new settings on exit

 ## Install ##